-Deutsche Bank aims to run 10,000 databases with 50% less energy
+Deutsche Bank aims to run 10,000 Oracle Databases with 50% less energy

-Deutsche Bank taps Oracle Exadata Cloud@Customer to gain big cost savings and help meet sustainability goals.
+Deutsche Bank taps Oracle Autonomous Database 23ai on Exadata Cloud@Customer to gain cost efficiency and help meet sustainability goals.

 Share: